gobstones/gobstones-guidelines/sections/technologies/technologies.md

 <summary>Expand to view more about <b>EditorConfig</b></summary>
 Although `Prettier` is a great tool for code formatting, some IDEs do not play along with prettier, or they do not do it by default.
 To support more IDEs and code editors we have included an `EditorConfig` file in each project.

-The `EditorConfig` file, `.editorconfig` contains basic formatting configuration to tell the code editor how you require your files to be treated, uch as line endings, tab width and so on.
+The `EditorConfig` file, `.editorconfig` contains basic formatting configuration to tell the code editor how you require your files to be treated, such as line endings, tab width and so on.

 This configuration should always match the one in your `Prettier` configuration, and should be the same through all projects, and as such, only should be changed through an update of `gobstones-scripts`.

-Again, you don't need to know much about `EditorConfig`, but it's a simple enough tool to understand by reading the provided documentation at[`editorconfig.org`](https://editorconfig.org/).
+Again, you don't need to know much about `EditorConfig`, but it's a simple enough tool to understand by reading the provided documentation at [`editorconfig.org`](https://editorconfig.org/).
 </details>

 <!----------------------------->